-Tonight – March 17, 2016 – the waxing gibbous moon shines in front of the constellation Gemini the twins.
+Tonight – February 26, 2018 – the waxing gibbous moon shines in front of the constellation Gemini the Twins.
 If you look carefully, you might be able to see the Gemini stars Castor and Pollux, despite the moonlit glare.
 Another bright star, Procyon, is also nearby.

 As seen from the Southern Hemisphere, the moon passes between the Gemini stars and Procyon once a month, as well.
-People living south of the equator will see the moon, Gemini stars, Procyon and Jupiter in their northern evening sky.
+People living south of the equator will see the moon, Gemini stars, Procyon in their northern evening sky.
 We in the Northern Hemisphere will see all of these objects more south to overhead.
-From either hemisphere, the other hemisphere see things “upside down.”
-From the Southern Hemisphere, Procyon shines above the moon on March 17, and Castor and Pollux below the moon.
+From the vantage point of either hemisphere, the other hemisphere see things “upside down.”
+From the Southern Hemisphere, Procyon shines above the moon on March 7, and Castor and Pollux below the moon.

 Up or down is a matter of perspective.
 To avoid ambiguity, we can say that Castor and Pollux lie north of the moon (in the direction toward the North Star), and Procyon lies south of the moon (in the direction away from the North Star).
-Meanwhile, Jupiter is east of the moon – in the direction of sunrise – as darkness falls on March 17.
+Meanwhile, Regulus is east of the moon – in the direction of sunrise – as darkness falls on March 7.

 Bottom line: Tonight – February 26, 2018 – you’ll find the moon, the Gemini stars, the star Procyon in the same part of the sky.
 See the chart at the top of this post, and, if you’re in the Southern Hemisphere, turn this chart upside-down!